API Security Best Practices

 Implementation: Use secure storage mechanisms such as environment variables, configuration files with restricted access, or secure vault services to store credentials securely.

-Create Emergency Code as Backup (Applicable for Wallet-API ONLY!)
+Create Emergency Code as Backup

 We highly recommend that you provide your end-users with an emergency code signing method along with a PIN signing method.
 This ensures that they have a backup means of accessing their wallets or recovering their signing method if they lose their PIN.